Course dates: 3 - 14 July 2017

 The Epidemiology of a Vaccine

 Epidemiological research has become an important tool in assessing vaccine protection.
 Although there are several courses specialising in vaccinology, there remains a gap in teaching about advanced epidemiological tools for vaccine evaluation.
 This course fills that gap, providing an in-depth training on current methods used in the evaluation of vaccine efficiency, safety and policy.
-It aims to address immunisation issues in high, medium and low income countries.
+It aims to address immunisation issues in high, middle and low income countries.